dstackai/dstack/README.md

 </div>

-`dstack` is an open-source tool that enables the execution of LLM workloads across multiple cloud GPU providers – ensuring the best GPU price and availability.
+`dstack` is an open-source tool that enables the execution of LLM workloads across multiple cloud providers – ensuring the best GPU price and availability.

 Deploy services, run tasks, and provision dev environments in a cost-effective manner across multiple cloud GPU providers.